luxfi/cli/cmd/commands.md

 you provide the --luxd-config flag, this command attempts to edit the config file at that path.

-This command currently only supports Blockchains deployed on the Fuji Testnet and Mainnet.
+This command currently only supports Blockchains deployed on the Testnet and Mainnet.
 - [`list`](#lux-blockchain-list): The blockchain list command prints the names of all created Blockchain configurations.
 Without any flags, it prints some general, static information about the Blockchain.
 With the --deployed flag, the command shows additional information including the VMID, BlockchainID and SubnetID.